peterhinch/micropython-async/v3/docs/EVENTS.md

 This doc aims to demostrate that the event based approach can simplify application logic by eliminating the need for callbacks.

-The design of `uasyncio` V3 and its `Event` class enables this approach
+The design of `asyncio` V3 and its `Event` class enables this approach
 because:
  1. A task waiting on an `Event` is put on a queue where it consumes no CPU cycles until the event is triggered.
- 2. The design of `uasyncio` can support large numbers of tasks (hundreds) on a typical microcontroller.
+ 2. The design of `asyncio` can support large numbers of tasks (hundreds) on a typical microcontroller.
 Proliferation of tasks is not a problem, especially where they are small and spend most of the time paused waiting on queues.

-This contrasts with other schedulers (such as `uasyncio` V2) where there was no built-in `Event` class; typical `Event` implementations used [polling](./EVENTS.md#100-appendix-1-polling) and were convenience objects rather than performance solutions.
+This contrasts with other schedulers (such as `asyncio` V2) where there was no built-in `Event` class; typical `Event` implementations used [polling](./EVENTS.md#100-appendix-1-polling) and were convenience objects rather than performance solutions.